toddbluhm/env-cmd/README.md

   --silent                            Ignore any env-cmd errors and only fail on executed program failure.
-  --use-shell                         Execute the command in a new shell with the given environment --verbose                           Print helpful debugging information -x, --expand-envs                   Replace $var in args and command with environment variables -h, --help                          output usage information
+  --use-shell                         Execute the command in a new shell with the given environment --verbose                           Print helpful debugging information -x, --expand-envs                   Replace $var and ${var} in args and command with environment variables --recursive                         Replace $var and ${var} in env file with the referenced environment variable -h, --help                          output usage information
 ```